 Camping in Millstream-Chichester National Park

-There are well maintained public camping facilities in WA’s Millstream-Chichester National Park, including bush toilets, gas barbeques and wood for campfires.
+There are well maintained public camping facilities in WA’s Millstream-Chichester National Park, including bush toilets and gas barbeques.
+Please note that campfires are not permitted.
 Permits and maps can be purchased from Karratha and Roebourne Visitor Centres, or from the Visitor Information Centre within the park.

 Getting to Millstream-Chichester National Park